Kong/docs.konghq.com/src/gateway/install/kubernetes/helm-quickstart.md

        helm install quickstart kong/kong --namespace kong --values https://bit.ly/KongGatewayHelmValuesAIO

-3. Wait for all pods to be in the `Running` state:
+3. Wait for all pods to be in the `Running` and `Completed` states:

        kubectl get po --namespace kong -w